sanjitanepal54/stock-price-prediction/StockPricePrediction/README.md

 4. **Model Implementation** : Implement LSTM and RNN models using your chosen deep learning framework.

-5. **Model Training**: Train the LSTM and GRU models using the prepared training dataset.
+5. **Model Training**: Train the LSTM and RNN models using the prepared training dataset.

 6. **Model Evaluation**: Evaluate the trained models using the testing dataset and calculate relevant performance metrics.